Petra: Conservation

 Petra is a site at the intersection of natural and cultural heritage forming a unique cultural landscape.
 Ever since Johann Ludwig Burckhardt aka Sheikh Ibrahim had re-discovered the ruin city in Petra, Jordan, in 1812, the cultural heritage site has attracted different people who shared an interest in the ancient history and culture of the Nabataeans such as travellers, pilgrims, painters and savants.
 However, it was not until the late 19th century that the ruins were systematically approached by archaeological researchers.
 Since then regular archaeological excavations and ongoing research on the Nabataean culture have been part of today's UNESCO world cultural heritage site Petra.
 Through the excavations in the Petra Archaeological Park an increasing number of Nabataean cultural heritage is being exposed to environmental impact.
 A central issue is the management of water impacting the built heritage and the rock hewn facades.
 The large number of discoveries and the exposure of structures and findings demand conservation measures respecting the interlinkage between the natural landscape and cultural heritage, as especially this connection is a central challenge at the UNECSO World Heritage Site.

-Conservation of cultural heritage

 In recent years different conservation campaigns and projects were established at the cultural heritage site of Petra.
 The main works first focussed on the entrance situation of the Siq to protect tourists and to facilitate access.
 Also, different projects for conservation and conservation research were conducted.
 Following is a list of projects, to be continued.